 What’s the Difference Between a Capability Model, a Function Model, and a Service Model?

 There are a lot of related concepts out there in the world of enterprise modeling, and a lot of contradictory definitions.
-You may come across concepts like Function Models, Service Models, or Logical Applications that look very similar, as well as seeing statements like “Capability Models are high-level, and decompose into Functional components” or “Capabilities are Delivered by Services”.
+You may come across concepts like Business Function Models, Application Function Models or IT Service Models that look very similar, as well as seeing statements like “Capability Models are high-level, and decompose into Functional components” or “Capabilities are Delivered by Services”.
 It can get confusing.